yantokun/currencyconverter-spring-boot-rest-api/README.md

 http://localhost:9000/index

-# Runing to get the jar file
+# Running to get the jar file
 mvn clean install

 # Running the jar